Samuel-de-Oliveira/neo-git/README.md

 fi
 ```

-> Note: is recommeded to known about shell scripts handling to manage templates creation.
+> ℹ️ Note: is recommeded to known about shell scripts handling to manage templates creation.

 Then, after configure your template, run (with root) `ngit -a (directory)` and it will be added to the application.